-It’s cleaning time…for your Pinterest boards!
+It’s spring cleaning time…for your Pinterest boards!

 Step 1: Profile Cleanup

 Take a quick glance at your boards.
 Do they still reflect your mission or niche?
-Does your profile picture, description and overall boards still communicate your message?
+Does your profile picture, description, and overall boards still communicate your message?
 If not, make a few changes.

 - Change out your profile picture making sure to use the same picture you have on other social platforms.
 Consistent profile pictures can make a huge difference in brand identification.